 ■ Ouestion & Answer put on PPE and Lock Out/Tag Out, they'd be done environment.
-Failure to follow safety rules and We Embrace Diversity and Inclusion and Treat Each Other With Respect We are proud to be a company with employees from all around the world.
+Failure to follow safety rules and We are proud to be a company with employees from all around the world.
 Our differences reflect not only who we are but also who our consumers are.
-We celebrate those differences because we believe diversity with inclusion is the key to collaboration and a winning team culture.
+We celebrate those differences because we believe unique perspectives and experiences are is the key to collaboration and a winning team culture.
 We are committed to maintaining a workplace where everyone is treated with respect.
-We do not tolerate discrimination based on factors such as race, sex. national origin, age, religion, disability, sexual orientation, gender identity, veteran status or marital status.
+We do not tolerate discrimination based on factors such as race, sex. national origin, age, religion, disability, sexual orientation, gender identity, veteran status or any other characteristic protected by applicable law, marital status.
 All employees or job applicants should be treated fairly and with equal opportunity when making decisions that involve recruiting, hiring, training, assigning work, promoting, compensating or any other term or condition of employment.
 We are all responsible for maintaining a work environment that is free of bullying and harassment.
 Unwelcome conduct that could create an intimidating, hostile or offensive work environment has no place at our Company.
 Harassment can be physical, sexual, verbal or written, and can also occur when unwanted videos or pictures are displayed.
 We put people first when we:

-- Treat each other with dignity and respect - Embrace the diversity of each other's backgrounds, talents, abilities and experiences - Foster an atmosphere of trust and openness - Work to ensure a workplace free from harassment - Report incidents, concerns or reasonable suspicions of discrimination, bullying or harassment - Prevent retaliation against anyone who makes a report in good faith For more information:
+- Treat each other with dignity and respect - Embrace the each other's backgrounds, talents, abilities and experiences - Foster an atmosphere of trust and openness - Work to ensure a workplace free from harassment - Report incidents, concerns or reasonable suspicions of discrimination, bullying or harassment - Prevent retaliation against anyone who makes a report in good faith For more information: